Welcome to my blog.

 North America's underground infrastructure is crumbling at an alarming rate, so smarter, more cost-effective and sustainable practices are needed.

 Broader use of PVC pipe would solve this problem and enable municipalities to spend taxpayer dollars more wisely.
 To do this, local governments and utilities need to modernize outdated procurement practices that ignore corrosion-proof PVC pipe.

 Explore our web site and visit my blog to learn about the exceptional performance and environmental attributes of PVC pipe, and why it should be included in every bid for water and wastewater infrastructure.
 To connect to my blog, bookmark this page or link our Pipe Issues Blog to your RSS feed program.

 Industry expert and Uni-Bell PVC Pipe Association Executive Director Bruce Hollands shares the facts.

-For municipal applications, PVC pressure pipe is manufactured and tested per the AWWA C900 and C905 standards and is now available in sizes up to 60 inches.
+For municipal applications, PVC pressure pipe is manufactured and tested per the AWWA C900 standard and is available in sizes up to 60 inches.
 HDPE pressure pipe is manufactured per the AWWA C906 standard in diameters up to 65 inches.

-PVC is a much stronger material, with a long-term hydrostatic design basis (HDB) of 4,000 psi compared to HDPE’s HDB of 1600 psi.
-This means that HDPE requires more material to achieve the same pressure capacity as PVC.
-More material means higher initial costs for HDPE pipe.
+PVC is a much stronger material, with a long-term hydrostatic design basis (HDB) of 4,000 psi compared to HDPE’s HDB of 1,600 psi.
+This means that HDPE requires almost 2.5 times more material to achieve the same pressure capacity as PVC.
+More material means higher embodied energy and a higher carbon footprint.